AaronPBishop/ThesaRush/README.md

 ## What's new in the latest build:
 * If you think you can pull it off, 10-11 letter word submissions now clear both bottom rows!
 Not enough for you?
 Submit a 12+ letter word to clear all three bottom rows and completely decimate the board.
 * ThesaRush just got bigger and better!
-Two new columns have been added to the widened-board in order to encourage lengthier word submissions and longer games.
+Four new columns have been added to the widened-board in order to encourage lengthier word submissions and longer games.
 * Lives now clear all columns stacked to the height of the board, plus 3 tiles out of every other column on the board.
 Breathe new-found life into your games and knock your all-time high-score out of the park!
 * More difficult levels now award greater points!
 Rank up faster and knock out the competition by taking on more challenging game-modes.
 * Challenges - You can now send and receive challenges from other players!
 Choose a time limit and difficulty, then rack up as many points as you can to send a challenge to another player.
 Await their response and compare your results!
 Winners may claim up to 1,000 points for a win.